nuxeo/doc.nuxeo.com-content/src/nxdoc/rest-api/special-http-headers.md

 Accepted values are:

 *   `root`: Loads only the root element, does not load any enricher or fetched properties.
-*   `children`:&nbsp; Loads the root document and one level of enricher or fetched properties.
+*   `children`: Loads the root document and one level of enricher or fetched properties.
 *   `max`: Load the root, one level of enricher and fetched properties.
 And for each loaded children, loads one level of enricher or fetched properties.

 ```